There's no cure for peripheral arterial disease (PAD), but lifestyle changes and medication can help reduce the symptoms.

 - abdominal pain

-You will normally be advised to take naftidrofuryl oxalate for around three to six months, to see if it improves your symptoms.
-If the treatment is not effective after this time, it will be stopped.
+You'll normally be advised to take naftidrofuryl oxalate for around three to six months, to see if it improves your symptoms.
+If the treatment isn't effective after this time, it will be stopped.

 Surgery and procedures